What Are Pollinators?

 I often wondered about the scent of flowers and plants.
 I thought this was just a by-product and it was nice that we could enjoy the smell.

-The colours can be seen from far off, and the scent of the flowers fills the air so the birds, bees, and butterflies will visit the blooms and carry pollen to the next flower.
+The colors can be seen from far off, and the scent of the flowers fills the air so the flying critters will visit the blooms.

 Bottom Line: Both the plant AND the birds, bees, and hummingbirds are Pollinators!